 Armchairs are ideal as statement pieces as well as solo seating, and can be used in corner nooks as a quiet space within a space.
 Consider, as well, pairs of armchairs if there’s room in a bay, or an unmatching pair to complete a seating formation around a coffee table.

-Pick upholstery for living room seating
+How to choose upholstery for living room furniture

 Leather is durable but can stretch and crease.
 Pigmented versions resist soiling, but don’t look as natural as semi-aniline, which is soft but has a protective finish; aniline is also soft but will show wear.